Formatting Vs Erasing a Memory Card

 - Format the memory card when planning to switch from one device to another

-- Avoid using the same memory card in multiple devices as formatting it creates different file/folders which may further corrupt the data stored in it
+- Avoid using the same memory card in multiple devices as formatting creates different files/folders, which may further corrupt the data stored in it.

 The Final Word!

 Erasing or formatting the memory card depends on the individual’s requirements.
-Both the options are simple and an easy; however, if not done the right way, it may corrupt the storage media.
-This is when a photo recovery software comes into the picture.
+Both options are simple and easy; however, if not done the right way, they may corrupt the storage media.
+This is when photo recovery software comes into the picture.